דלג לתוכן הראשי

 • Metabolic age assessment

-• Biological age according to the GrimAge clock
+• Biological age according to methylation clocks like GrimAge

 • Aging rate (DunedinPACE)

-Companies offer cuffs that measure your blood pressure every hour for 24 hours.
-The reason: blood pressure varies throughout the day, and a single clinic measurement does not provide a full picture.
-A 24-hour monitor predicts cardiovascular event risk better than a single measurement.
+Companies offer cuffs that measure your blood pressure several times over 24 hours.
+The reason: blood pressure varies throughout the day, and a single clinic measurement does not provide a complete picture.
+24-hour monitoring predicts the risk of a cardiac event better than a single measurement.

-The Research Behind It: A Wristwatch Predicts Aging
+The Research Behind It: A Wristwatch Estimates Biological Age

 Where is the Technology Going in 2027-2030?